LITdevs/OMGEX/CSS-Snippets.md

 ## Installation

-Copy any CSS Snipet into your page's `Style` settings.
+Copy any CSS snippet below into your page's `Style` settings.

 ## CSS Snippets